ircdocs/modern-irc/dcc.md

 ## Reverse / Firewall-bypassing DCC

 This type of DCC request (that we call Reverse DCC) is used to bypass NAT and similar issues.
-What happens with this is that
+The functionality is described above in the [Port 0](#port-0) section and relevant part of the [DCC RESUME](#dcc-resume) section.

 ## Extended DCC (XDCC)